DevHouse-BR/investim-wp/www/wp-content/plugins/wpcasa-contact-form-7/README.txt

 == Description ==

 The WPCasa Contact Form 7 add-on is a bridge plugin for the Contact Form 7 form builder that can be used to display a contact form on single listing pages in WPCasa.
-The add-on makes sure that useful property information is attached to the emails sent through the form.
+The add-on makes sure that useful property information is attaced to the emails sent through the form.
 It also comes with a starter form that includes all the necessary fields to make your life easier.

 > Please notice that this plugin is an add-on for [WPCasa](https://wordpress.org/plugins/wpcasa/) and will NOT work without the core plugin.